LSeaburg/FiggieServer/README.md

 This project has several intentional differences when compared to the official implementation.

-1. You are sucessfully able to place orders that are worse' than or equal to the the current best order (bids that are lower than the current bid, asks higher than the current ask).
-Placing orders first gives priority, so this changes can only make a material difference when orders are cancelled (these orders are not broadcast until the current order is cancelled).
+1. You are sucessfully able to place orders that are worse than or equal to the the current best order (bids that are lower than the current bid, asks higher than the current ask).
+Placing orders first gives priority, so this change will only make a material difference when orders are cancelled (these orders are not broadcast until the current order is cancelled).

 2. In the official implementation, a person that places a bid and an ask on a suit that would result in a strike would effectively cancel all bids and asks on said suit.
 In this implementation, attempting to place an order that would result in a strike with oneself return a 400 error.

+3. Clients are given more control over order cancellation.
+Instead of having to cancel all orders of a specific type, clients can choose to only cancel orders of specific amounts.

+4. The server doesn't offer a way to buy or sell a card, effectively allowing a client to auto-accept the best bid or ask.
+Instead a client has to make an offer that will hit the strike price and execute a trade.

-3. This implementation gives the ability to have variable round time.
+5. This implementation gives the ability to have variable round time.
 However, in order to keep similarity with the official implementation, remaining time as returned by a call to `state` is always given as an int in the range of (0, 240).
 If a round is 60 seconds long, every real second passed decrements the remaining time by 4 counts.
 In this example agents are able to experience the same simulated experience by increasing the polling rate by a factor of 4.

+While it wouldn't be difficult to bring the behavior of this server closer in line to that of the official Figgie implementation, I currently intend to keep these changes.
+They are minor enough as to not majorly impact any of the agent's behavior and are all features that would be expected to be seen in a real exchange.

+For example, none of the official Jane Street bots cancel orders.
+The few times I have seen players on Figgie.com cancel orders were in matches against bots that were using order cancellation as a form of abuse.

 ## Future Roadmap